EXPLAINER-N.Korea's suspected submarine missile 'pushes the envelope' | Devdiscourse

 A missile was launched from the sea soon after 7 a.m. on Wednesday (2200 GMT Tuesday) about 17 km (11 miles) northeast of the coastal city of Wonsan, the site of one of North Korea's military bases used for previous missile launches.
 Japan initially said two missiles were launched but later clarified it was likely one projectile that went through stage separation.
 The projectile hit the waters in Japan's Exclusive Economic Zone (EEZ), the Japanese government said.

 South Korea's Defence Minister Jeong Kyeong-doo said an Aegis destroyer detected one missile launch, which flew 450 km (280 miles) in a lofted trajectory 910 km (565 miles) high.
-It is unclear if the missile was launched from a submarine or a platform at sea.
+North Korea's state news agency KCNA said on Thursday the missile was a Pukgukson-3 test-fired at a high angle in the waters off Wonsan designed to contain external threat and bolster self-defence, but gave no other details.

 WHAT NEW THREAT DOES IT POTENTIALLY REPRESENT?